-13.11 The District does not benefit from local access to the motorway network (M5); however, it has good connections to the Black Country and wider West Midlands Conurbation to the north/west, Bromsgrove and Redditch to the east, and Worcester to the south, provided by the local principal road network.
+AM13.11 The District does not benefit from local access to the motorway network (M5); however, it has connections to the Black Country and wider West Midlands Conurbation to the north/west, Bromsgrove and Redditch to the east, and Worcester to the south, provided by the local principal road network.

-13.12 The main highway corridors are:
+AM13.12 The main highway corridors are:

-- A442 runs north/south through the District and Kidderminster town centre linking Droitwich and Bridgnorth; - A448 runs Kidderminster- Bromsgrove-Redditch; - A449 runs north/south through the District and the eastern side of Kidderminster town centre, linking Worcester and Wolverhampton; A450 - runs in the pouth of the District linking Stourhridge and Hagley to Torton, near - A450 runs in the south of the District linking Stourbridge and Hagley to Torton, near Hartlebury; - A451 runs north/south through the District and Kidderminster town centre (incorporating the Kidderminster Ring Road) linking Stourport-on-Severn and Stourbridge; - A456 runs east/west through the District providing the main route from the West Midlands conurbation to Kidderminster, Bewdley and on to the Marches. - 13.13 There are significant challenges with traffic congestion in Kidderminster and Stourport town centres in particular and intervention is needed to support regeneration, economic diversification and growth.
+- A442 runs north/south through the District and Kidderminster town centre linking Droitwich and Bridgnorth; - A448 runs Kidderminster- Bromsgrove-Redditch;

+- A449 runs north/south through the District and the eastern side of Kidderminster town centre, linking Worcester and Wolverhampton; - A450 runs in the south of the District linking Stourbridge and Hagley to Torton, near Hartlebury; - A451 runs north/south through the District and Kidderminster town centre (incorporating the Kidderminster Ring Road) linking Stourport-on-Severn and Stourbridge; - A456 runs east/west through the District providing the main route from the West Midlands conurbation to Kidderminster, Bewdley and on to the Marches.

+AM13.13 There are significant challenges with traffic congestion in Kidderminster and Stourport town centres in particular and intervention is needed to support regeneration, economic diversification and growth.
 This will require new active travel links and potentially the construction of some new sections of highway and alterations and improvements to existing roads and junctions, if these can be justified.
 In particular, focus is needed to enhance the performance of 'pinch-points' on the existing transport network where journey times and costs are increasing.
-It is hoped that the recent opening of the Hoobrook Link Road will release capacity on the A451 Stourport Road corridor which may offer opportunities for infrastructure enhancements to benefit buses, pedestrians and cyclists. - 13.14 There are a number of 'pinch points' on the inter-urban highway network such as the junction of the A448 and A450 at Mustow Green, where significant investment is required to improve the efficiency of the junction to cater for existing, and the forecast increase, in traffic demand.
-Development in intelligent transport systems (telematics), such as Variable Message Signs and Real

-Time Information Systems, will increasingly have a role in managing demand on the highway network and investment will be required to develop and maintain these systems so that the network functions more efficiently.
+The recent opening of the Hoobrook Link Road has released capacity on the A451 Stourport Road corridor which may offer opportunities for infrastructure enhancements to benefit buses, pedestrians and cyclists.

+AM13.14 There are a number of 'pinch points' on the inter-urban highway network such as the junction of the A448 and A450 at Mustow Green, where significant investment is required to improve the efficiency of the junction to cater for existing, and the forecast increase, in traffic demand.
+Development in intelligent transport systems (telematics), such as Variable Message Signs and Real Time Information Systems, will increasingly have a role in managing demand on the highway network and investment will be required to develop and maintain these systems so that the network functions more efficiently.